 Let me take you on a tour of my favourite fortified chateu in Pirou.
-It was originally built out of wood on an island surrounded by three moats and five defensive gates in the 11th century.
+It was originally built from wood in the 11th century on an island surrounded by three moats and five defensive gates.
 The stone version that stands today was built in 1146.
 I passed through the first three gates in quick succession.

 The first gate is a short walk from a small car park.

 The second gate is in the shape of a square tower and has thick wooden doors.
 This was the main guard room.

 The third gate has now disappeared but as I walked through where it would have been I got a very good view of the rear of the chateau surrounded by the moat.